-Due to the difficulties in gathering robust quantitative information, a matrix has been defined for the quali-quantitative assessment and selection of priority parts (see Table 11).
-As a practical guidance, it is considered that:
+582 Due to the difficulties in gathering robust quantitative information, a matrix has been defined 583 for the quali-quantitative assessment and selection of priority parts (see Table 11).
+As a 584 practical guidance, it is considered that:

-- The functional importance of a part is higher if that part is necessary in the product to deliver main functions; - A higher priority is set for parts more likely to fail.
-A 10% has been indicatively set as threshold.
-A lower priority could be associated with failure rates below 10% or when supported by qualitative information.
+- 585 - 586 - The functional importance of a part is higher if that part is necessary in the product to deliver either primary or secondary functions36 - When failure rates are 10% or more, a higher priority could be set for these parts.
+A lower priority could be associated with failure rates between 3% and 10% or when supported by qualitative information. - 589 - 590